samuelfapohunda-debug/UpKeepQr/replit.md

 ## Authentication & Security
 The platform uses JWT-based authentication for admin access, with signed tokens expiring in 24 hours.
 Admin login is handled at `/api/auth/agent/login` with email/password validation.
 Tokens are stored client-side, and React route guards protect routes.
 Login attempts are rate-limited, and environment secrets are stored securely.
 A separate token-based system is used for homeowner QR setup.
 Zod schemas provide input validation.

+**Rate Limiting**: IP-based rate limiting is enforced using express-rate-limit across all public endpoints.
+The Express server is configured with `trust proxy: 1` for Replit's single-hop proxy architecture, ensuring accurate client IP detection without enabling IP spoofing vulnerabilities.
+Never set `validate: false` on rate limiters, as this disables critical security protections.

 ## UI/UX Decisions
 The platform uses shadcn/ui and Tailwind CSS for a consistent and modern design.
 It leverages Radix UI for accessible headless components and Lucide React for iconography.